corbett-lab/corbett-lab.github.io/Opportunities/README.md

 ## Graduate Students
 I will be accepting graduate students through the Bioinformatics program at UCSC.
 More information about this graduate program can be found [here](https://grad.soe.ucsc.edu/bmeb).
 Interested prospective students are encouraged to contact me to discuss their interest in joining my lab and to discuss potential projects prior to applying to the program.

+## Postdocs
+I am always looking for talented postdocs to join the group.
+If you’re interested, please feel free to reach out to me at any time.
+I would love to hear your research ideas and career plans.

+## Undergraduate Students